rdzcn/mk-todo/docs/week27.md

 - Tests are missing. [commit](https://github.com/rdzcn/mk-todo/commit/0d67dd11258e35855f2166908ac0b9a571dd18a5)

+# Remaining from Week 26

+- How would you make sure that month is between 01 and 12 and day is between 01 and 31?
+How would you make sure that impossible dates (02-31) are rejected?

 # Ideas to implement

 1. Only one kind of editing can be done simultaneously: either edit `category` or `todo`.
+Introduce a global editing/readOnly variable to decide which particular item will be edited.

+2. Remove `SearchResults` component and re-use `TodoList` component.

+3. Remove State instance variables `editingID`, `editingTitle`, `editingCategory` and `editingCategoryID`. `Router` can handle these "temp" variables in the URL.

+4.